Applying for your student loan

 Work placement UK early starter

-If you are on a UK work placement that starts earlier than the standard academic year and you want to request an early release of the first instalment of your loan, you will need to send a letter to your loan provider to request this.
-You will need to explain, and provide evidence, that you will suffer financial hardship.
+Students on a work placement in the UK can expect to receive their maintenance loan in line with the first day of term at Leeds.
+If you are on a UK work placement that starts earlier than this and you want to request an early release of the first instalment of your loan, you will need to send a letter to your loan provider to request this.
+You will need to explain, and provide evidence, that you will suffer financial hardship if you are not paid early.
 For Student Finance England, contact:

-Discretionary Payments Team, PO Box 210, Darlington, DL1 9HJ
+Discretionary Payments Team, Student Finance England, PO Box 210, Darlington, DL1 9HJ

 For other loan providers, contact them for details of where to write to.